jvasilakes/mito/README.md

 It might happen that a failed firmware update means that you can't enter firmware update mode using the method described above.
 If this happens you'll have to use the hardware reset button on the microcontroller.
 You can do this in two ways:

  1. Insert a small thin object into the hole below the 'S' on the CRUX TOOLS side of the Mito. a bobby pin works great for this.
 You'll have to fish around a bit, but the XIAO's reset button should be directly below this.
 Do your best to double click it.
 If you're successful, the Mito will turn off and you'll see the XIAO-SENSE USB device pop up on your computer.
  2. If the above is simply too annoying, you can also open the case using a standard Philip's head screwdriver.
+If you do this, there is a chance you will have to re-calibrate after putting it together again, since the load cell can get shifted slightly.